If You Wish Upon Me

-If You Wish Upon Me (Korean: 당신이 소원을 말하면) is a South Korean television series starring Ji Chang-wook, Sung Dong-il, and Choi Soo-young.
+If You Wish Upon Me (Korean: 당신이 소원을 말하면) is a 2022 South Korean television series starring Ji Chang-wook, Sung Dong-il, and Choi Soo-young.
 It aired on KBS2 from August 10 to September 29, 2022, airing every Wednesday and Thursday at 21:50 (KST) for 16 episodes.
 It is also available for streaming on Viu in the Middle East, South Africa, and selected regions in Asia, and on Viki in the Americas, Europe, and Oceania.

 Overview

-The storyline of If You Wish Upon Me has been inspired by a true account of the Make-a-Wish Foundation in the Netherlands.
-The story revolves around a young man (Ji Chang-wook) with a troubled past who struggled throughout his life, enters a hospice hospital on the order of community service.
+The storyline of If You Wish Upon Me was inspired by a true account of the Make-a-Wish Foundation in the Netherlands.
+The story revolves around a young man (Ji Chang-wook) with a troubled past who struggles throughout his life that enters a hospice hospital on the order of community service.
 He joins Team Genie, a group which fulfills the last wishes of hospice patients, and learns to care for others for the first time.
 He, with Team Genie, listens to and carries out the last wishes of people at the end of their lives through various episodes.